Burlington Heights (Ontario): Post-War of 1812

 After the War of 1812, former British barracks on the northern part of the peninsula were used as a hospital for immigrants with contagious diseases, most notably during an outbreak of cholera between 1832 and 1833.
-In 1832 Beasley sold his property on the Heights to Sir Allan Napier MacNab, who built the 72-room Dundurn Castle on the site of Beasley's house.
+In 1832 Beasley sold his property on the Heights to Sir Allan Napier MacNab, who built the 40-room Dundurn Castle on the site of Beasley's house.

 Before 1852, the Heights separated Cootes Paradise Marsh from Hamilton Harbour.
 That year the Desjardins Canal, which had opened in 1836 and which allowed shipping to reach Dundas from Hamilton Harbour, was straightened by an excavation through the Burlington Heights.

 On March 12, 1857, the Desjardins Canal disaster occurred when the Great Western Railway bridge over the Desjardins Canal collapsed as a result of a derailment caused by a faulty axle on a locomotive, killing 59 people.
 This remains Canada's second-worst railway accident in terms of deaths.

 20th century

 In 1926 the City of Hamilton purchased most of the Burlington Heights north of the Desjardins Canal for a civic beautification program and construction of a new bridge over the canal.
 The program was carried out as the "Northwestern Entrance to the City of Hamilton" between 1927 and 1932.
-The resulting gardens were incorporated into Royal Botanical Gardens in 1932.
+The resulting gardens were incorporated into the Royal Botanical Gardens in 1932.

 The southern portion of the Burlington Heights was designated as a National Historic Site of Canada in 1929, because of its strategic and military importance to the British during the War of 1812.
 Other properties on the Heights were also designated as a National Historic Site, including Dundurn Castle in 1984 because of its architectural significance and the remarkable degree to which the overall "picturesque" estate remains intact.
 The northern portion of the Burlington Heights was designated as part of the Royal Botanical Gardens National Historic Site of Canada in 1993, as it includes significant gardens originating in the 1930s City Beautiful Movement and the work of Thomas Baker McQuesten.